 I am giving you permission to rest because I know how we moms can push ourselves beyond our limits.
 Do you not see that absolutely anyone thrown into the middle of the deepest part of the ocean, during an unpredictable storm, would undeniably need to rest once in a while?
 Why can you not see that this also applies to you?
 Are you not human?
 Ladies, we are often the ones who put these crazy, unrealistic expectations on ourselves.

 As someone who has survived the storm, I can offer you this advice now because hindsight is always 20/20:

 1-There is nothing wrong with you, you are not weak, so stop beating yourself up!
 You are the strongest of the strongest!
 You are powerful and effective!
 Your child could not have picked a better soul for a mom!
-Any mom, and every mom in your position would feel the exact same way.
-It is how you choose to talk to yourself, and handle the unavoidable stress that will determine whether or not you drown.
-Try writing these affirmations down and placing them somewhere where you will be bale to read it often:
+Any mom and every mom in your position would feel the exact same way.
+It is how you choose to talk to yourself and handle the unavoidable stress that will determine whether or not you drown.
+Try writing these affirmations down and placing them somewhere where you will be able to read them often:

-2-Ask for a life-jacket when the winds pick-up!
+2-Ask for a life jacket when the winds pick up!
 You are not alone.
-Admit to yourself, to your partner, and to your team of professionals, when you need supports of any kind.
+Admit to yourself, to your partner, and to your team of professionals, when you need some support.
 The best way to ask for help is by being extremely specific, stating things matter-of-factly, and staying emotionally neutral.
-Reach-out to a support group!
+Reach out to a support group!
 Call that other mom of a child with special needs and empty what’s in your heart.
 No one expects you to do it all on your own, so stop expecting this of yourself!